 The Inch Test

-Once you’ve installed your car seat, give it a good tug at the point where the seat belt goes through the base.
+Once you’ve installed your car seat, give it a good tug at the point where the seat belt or lower anchor strap goes through the car seat.
 A properly installed car seat should not move more than an inch side-to-side or front-to-back.
 Try to remember to check for looseness every few months.
 Make sure to check your car seat manual for additional information.

 The Pinch Test